DBinvent/rdbm/README.md

-# Examples of using Rumba[rdbm]
+# Examples of using Schema Guard

-Here you will see a set of scripts that demonstrate usage of Rumba[[rdbm]](https://www.dbinvent.com/rdbm/) by [DBinvent](https://www.linkedin.com/company/dbinvent).
+Here you will see a set of scripts that demonstrate usage of Schema Guard [[rdbm]](https://www.dbinvent.com/rdbm/) by [DBinvent](https://www.linkedin.com/company/dbinvent).

 The examples show most typical use cases and are written to run in a Docker container.
-You can also use them as a starting point to adopt Rumba into your workflow quickly and without touching Docker at all.
+You can also use them as a starting point to adopt Schema Guard into your workflow quickly and without touching Docker at all.

-Before we move on to running tests, let's briefly describe the main Rumba features.
+Before we move on to running tests, let's briefly describe the main Schema Guard features.

-## About Rumba RDBM
+## About Schema Guard

-Rumba is a database schema migration tool for PostgreSQL that helps manage, control and deploy database schema changes across various environments and development stages.
+Schema Guard is a database schema migration tool for PostgreSQL that helps manage, control and deploy database schema changes across various environments and development stages.

 It employs the automatic SQL generation and plain-SQL approach in one software.
 Scripts can be assigned with a version and a certain migration phase, which brings developers true flexibility to perform the necessary action at an exact migration stage.